Peptidase/CovertChannelChap/network_emulation/README.md

 ```

 Rebuild:
 ```bash
 docker compose up --build
 ```

-Now `password` is used instead of the auto-generated one.

 Would you also like me to include an **ASCII network diagram** showing `client → proxy → internet` inside this guide for clarity?